-• Asynchronous learning: may include online pre-recorded discussion forums, video lectures, take-home assignments and other activities that are designed by the instructor to achieve learning objectives. course Asynchronous work counts toward the course contact hours but is meant to be completed independently by students on their own schedule.
+• Asynchronous learning: may include online discussion forums, pre-recorded video lectures, take-home assignments and other activities that are designed by the instructor to achieve course learning objectives.
+Asynchronous work counts toward the course contact hours but is meant to be completed independently by students on their own schedule.
 Deadlines for these activities will be set by the instructor and will be coordinated to integrate with and augment synchronous learning.
 Asynchronous learning, when done well, provides for and stimulates interaction between students and the instructor.